clearf/sinatra-movie-production-active-record/assignment.md

 #### Task
 * Create a Sinatra application that fulfills the needs of the user story listed above
-* Use ActiveRecord to store information into a database.
+* The application should store information in a database
-  Do *not* use raw postrgres
 * Create a few CSS rule, using element, class, and ID selectors
   * Focus on functionality, and then CSS.
 * Comment your code carefully, noting which sinatra request fulfills each part of the story.